hazelcast/hazelcast-cpp-client/README.md

 clientConfig.getLoggerConfig().level(hazelcast::logger::level::all); // enables all log levels
 ```

-You can set a callback function to be called on each log message via `LoggerConfig::handler`:
+You can set a callback function to be called on each log message via `logger_config::handler`:
 ```c++
 clientConfig.getLoggerConfig().handler(my_log_handler);
 ```